- Which companies offer the cheapest non-owner car insurance in West Virginia?

 - Compare West Virginia non-owners car insurance rates with other states

-Cheapest non-owner car insurance companies in West Virginia
+Which companies offer the cheapest non-owner car insurance in West Virginia?

-The cheapest non-owner car insurer in West Virginia is State Farm, with rates averaging $188.
-The second cheapest West Virginia non-owner insurer is Westfield Insurance.
-Average rates are $193.
+The cheapest non-owner car insurance in West Virginia is from State Farm, with an average rate of $188.
+The second most affordable option in West Virginia is Westfield Insurance, with an average rate of $193.

 | Company | Average annual premium | Average monthly premium |